-PASADENA, CA – March 7, 2014 – The 54th Commencement Ceremony at Pacific Oaks College will take place on May 3, 2014 at the Pasadena Civic Auditorium with a commencement address by the Honorable Dorothy Wright Nelson.
+PASADENA, Calif. – The 54th Commencement Ceremony at Pacific Oaks College will take place on May 3, 2014 at the Pasadena Civic Auditorium with a commencement address by the Honorable Dorothy Wright Nelson.

 “Judge Nelson is a pioneer who has made a great impact on the legal system as well as professional opportunities for women.
 We are honored that she will be speaking at the Pacific Oaks commencement ceremony,” said Pacific Oaks College President Dr. Ezat Parnia.

 Pacific Oaks College anticipates graduating 456 students, receiving the following degrees: B.A. in Human Development and B.A. in Education; M.A. in Human Development, M.A. in Marital and Family Therapy, and M.A. in Education.

 Judge Nelson is senior judge of the U.S. Court of Appeals for the Ninth Circuit, a U.S. federal court covering the nine western states.
 She holds the honor of becoming the first woman dean of a major American law school, the University of Southern California Law, in 1969.
 She worked in private practice during her career and also formed two major corporations, Woolstone Inc. and California Limestone.
 She is the author of several books, including Judicial Administration and the Administration of Justice.

 Along with a group of attorneys and judges who believed in finding innovative ways to handle conflicts and disputes, Judge Nelson established the Western Justice Center Foundation in 1985, whose programs are designed to teach peaceful conflict resolution to children, youth, parents, teachers, administrators and community members and to displace the power violence has in our societies.
 Judge Nelson has also worked to popularize mediation in U.S. Courts.